carbon-design-system/design-system-website/src/content/components/module/style.md

 _
 _Example of Module layout_

-box shadow: rgba (0 0 0 0.2)

 ## Typography
 Module headings and text should be set sentence case, with only the first word in a phrase and any proper nouns capitalized.
 Module headings should not exceed three words.

 | PROPERTY | FONT-SIZE      | FONT-WEIGHT |
 |----------|-----------------|-------------|